-There’s more to working from home than seeing Australia 60 all out in the cricket.
+There’s more to working from home than catching up on dreadful daytime TV.
 Remote working means empowering employees to work in ways that better suit them.
 This refers to relaxing the constraints around working hours, working patterns and working locations, which will increase productivity.

 But those looking to reap the rewards of such a company culture must remember that it takes trust.
 Trust your staff to work hard offsite, and they have to trust you to appreciate their contribution just as much as you did when they were in the office.